If you're seeing discrepancies between your asset in Cascade CMS and on your live website, see the steps below for possible resolutions.

 If you don’t see your publish job in the queue at all, there is a chance it may have been processed already.
 In the event that a publish job has been processed, it will trigger a publish message that will be sent to your Notifications (at which point you can see if it resulted in any errors).

-Check your Publish Notifications for completed publish jobs.
+Check your publish Notifications

 Once your publish completes, you will receive a Notification containing more information regarding the status of that job.
 You can view your Notifications by clicking on your avatar (top right) and selecting Notifications.
 The Subject line for a publish job will look something like the following: